-Rationale: This proposal focuses on establishing interim rebuilding objectives and a general strategy for rebuilding Pacific Bluefin Tuna.
+Rationale: This proposal focuses on establishing interim rebuilding objectives and a general strategy for achieving those objectives rebuilding Pacific Bluefin Tuna.

-This proposal includes a "rebuilding strategy" with a process for obtaining information from the ISC and IATTC staff to support the development and implementation of effective conservation and management measures, harvest control rules and reference points.
+This proposal includes a "rebuilding strategy" with a process for obtaining information from the ISC and IATTC staff to support the development and implementation of effective conservation and management measures.
+These two elements of the proposal are described in more detail below. harvest control rules and reference points.

-Rebuilding objectives: The primary objective in any rebuilding plan is to rebuild the stock to a specified level ("rebuilding target") in a specified time ("rebuilding period") and in an equitable manner ("relative fishery impact on SSB").
+Rebuilding objectives: The primary objective in any rebuilding plan is to rebuild the stock to a specified level ("rebuilding target") in a specified time ("rebuilding period").
+The United States proposes a rebuilding target of 20% of the unfished spawning stock biomass (SSB), which is to be reached by 2030") and in an equitable manner ("relative fishery impact on SSB").
 Until the analysis of strategies is complete, a median SSB of 42,592mt will serve as an interim rebuilding objective.